 Your safety is important to us.

 We are following all the national guidelines from our industry as well as the Centers for Disease Control and Prevention (CDC) for protecting you, and will continue to do so.
 We have increased our frequency of cleaning beyond what is required, because we know you expect it.
 This includes sanitizing the donor beds and surrounding work stations; donor screening areas, our refreshment areas, doorknobs, and waiting area.
 Hand sanitizer is readily available.
-As of Wednesday, May 6th, staff will wear masks during the donation process.
-This reflects a change in guidelines by the CDC and state and local government.
+Staff and donors are required to wear masks during the donation process.
+This reflects ongoing changes in guidelines by the CDC and state and local government.
 A blood drive host location may require additional social distancing and mask requirements for blood drive participants.
-Donors may be asked to wear masks for themselves, as well as the safety of fellow donors and staff.

 For more information specifically about COVID-19, please visit cdc.gov.

 Individuals, fully-recovered from COVID-19, may be interested in convalescent plasma donations.
 If so, CLICK HERE.